-This video, about when Mubarak was dictator in Egypt, says about itself:
+About this 2010 video, about when Mubarak was dictator in Egypt, one might say:

-The video above showing the Egyptian police torture is an upsetting video.
+Egyptian police torture is upsetting.
 However, people need to see that brutality is more than a newspaper article.

 By Alex Lantier: